Rookout/docs/docs/node-setup.md

 ```
 <div class="rookout-org-info"></div>

-Note that the `rookout.start` method returns a promise that resolves when the connection attempt succeeds (fullfill) or fails (reject).
-You can choose to utilize that Promise or to ignore it.
+Note that the `rookout.start` method returns a promise that resolves (fulfills) when the connection attempt either succeeds or fails.
+You can change this behavior by setting the `throw_errors` parameter to `true` (to reject on fail).
+Either way, you can choose to utilize this Promise or ignore it.

 ### Flush